-*This program is fully updated with the most recent Diabetes Canada 2018 Clinical Practice Guidelines.
+*This program has been fully updated according to the most recent Diabetes Canada 2018 Clinical Practice Guidelines.

-The program is developed to support pharmacists who would like to improve their knowledge in diabetes management.
-It is a comprehensive program covering various aspects of diabetes management and is taught by subject matter experts who put a strong emphasis on providing education for the self-management of diabetes.
+The program was developed to support pharmacists wanting to improve their knowledge regarding diabetes management.
+This comprehensive program covers various aspects of diabetes management and is taught by subject matter experts who put a strong emphasis on providing education for diabetes self-management.
 Participants will have access to an interactive tool that provides Ministry of Health and Long-Term Care (MOHLTC) documentation forms, checklist forms containing patient teaching points for various areas of diabetes care, reference resources for pharmacists and patients.

 *Not a member?
 Association members receive significant discounts on OPA professional development.
 Find out about becoming a member here.